 The stage of cancer tells how much and how far the disease has spread.
 By using exams and tests, a doctor can tell the stage of a person's adrenal cancer.
-A cancer's stage is one of the most important factors in deciding what treatment to have for the cancer.
+A cancer's stage is one of the most important factors in deciding what treatment to have for the cancer and the prognosis.

 Stage I. The tumor is 5 centimeters (cm) or less across and the cancer has not spread outside the adrenal gland.
 Five cm is about 2 inches.